AkuraDiary/sigma_ciphers_cryptograms/README.md

 ### - doing some encrypted message with your friend, or on exams 🤨

 ## How it works (Sigma in Action)
-> in a nutshell, it works by generating a token, and encrypt the text / data from that token char by char, and the length of the token is adjustable
+> in a nutshell, it works by generating a token, and encrypt or decrypt the text / data from that token char by char, and the length of the token is adjustable

 Testing it :
 ![alt text](https://github.com/AkuraDiary/ciphers-cryptograms/blob/main/images/Screenshot%202021-12-28%20135514.png)
+if you want to test it yourself, you can clone this repo and run Sigma.py (you can adjust your token length)
 <!--```
  py Sigma.py